Colonial architecture at sunset — heritage

 Generational Vision

-The fourth generation of the Tavares family has expanded the enterprise beyond the Caribbean, establishing leadership positions across fintech, technology infrastructure, and luxury real estate development.
+The fourth generation of the Tavares family has expanded the enterprise beyond the Caribbean, establishing leadership positions across fintech, technology infrastructure, and construction and real estate development.

 Juan Eduardo Tavares